 Whether founder's stock has the same rights as other equity interests in a business depends on the agreement between the company and the founder, made either when the stock is issued or at a later date.

 - Accelerated vesting upon the sale of the business

 - Super-voting rights

 It's common to find special clauses because the involved parties want to minimize the dilution of shares.

-Unfortunately, many founders make a mistake in waiting until an investor shows serious interest in the company before they decide to incorporate.
+Unfortunately, many founders make a mistake in waiting until an investor shows a serious interest in the company before they decide to incorporate it.
 This can cause a significant tax issue when founders start a business very close in time to raising capital.